-In love for God and his people, Cross of Christ’s Church Council has decided to suspend all gatherings in both Boise and Nampa, including Lent soup suppers, worship, Bible studies, fellowship/outreach events, and Bible-based support groups, scheduled through Saturday, April 4, 2020.
-The Church Council will evaluate everything in two weeks with the hope and current plan to resume our normal weekly schedules beginning with Holy Communion Worship on Palm Sunday, April 5, 2020.
+In love for God and his people, Cross of Christ’s Church Council decided to suspend all gatherings in both Boise and Nampa, including Lent soup suppers, worship, Bible studies, fellowship/outreach events, and Bible-based support groups, scheduled through Sunday, May 10, 2020 [updated 5/5/20].
+The Church Council will evaluate everything on a regular basis with the hope and current plan to resume our normal weekly schedules sometime after Sunday, May 17, 2020 [updated 5/5/20].

-However, it is important to understand what this means between now and Palm Sunday.
+However, it is important to understand what this means between now and then.
 Our pastors and support staff will be working hard to provide us with sermons, services, Bible classes and related videos and online materials.
 These materials, links and videos will be posted on our website and/or emailed to you along with encouragements and directions to use them.
-This will include the final three Wednesday night Lent worship opportunities and the next two weeks of Sunday worship.
-There will also be in-home Bible classes, Confirmation classes and Sunday School materials made available that correspond with the next two Sundays.
+There will also be in-home Bible classes, Confirmation classes and Sunday School materials made available.
 For those who don’t have the means to watch a video sermon or to download materials, please feel free to contact our church office (or any pastor or Miss K) and we will be happy to provide you with hard-copies of anything you need.
 In short, we will continue to be fed with the gospel.
-Families and individuals are asked to do this at their “home altar” for two weeks.
+Families and individuals are asked to do this at their “home altar” for these weeks.
 In our current health crisis, the godly desire to “meet together” yields to the higher principles of honoring our leaders and loving our neighbors.

-The impact of the current health situation has caused a few other difficult decisions for our church family that sneak beyond April 4.
+The impact of the current health situation has caused a few other difficult decisions for our church family.

 - Easter-for-Kids, scheduled for April 4, will be cancelled for this year.
 The up-front planning necessary, the assembling of a large group and the uncertainty of whether we can return to normal by then means we will need to cancel this event.

-- Sadly, the same is true for our traditional Easter Breakfast.
-It has been cancelled.
+- Sadly, the same is true for our traditional Easter breakfast and the Easter brunch planned at JaK*s Place in Nampa.
+Both have been cancelled.
 The need to purchase food well ahead of time, a very large group in food lines and at tables and the uncertainty of where we will be with the health situation demands a year hiatus.
-If able, a modified fellowship of coffee and treats might be possible.
+All Holy Week services, including Easter Sunday Worship, are moved online [updated 3/30/20].

-The Council also is closing off the Gymnasium and Sunday School classrooms during the next two weeks.
+The Council also is closing off the Gymnasium and Sunday School classrooms for the duration.
 Please speak to a member of the Council or Cross of Christ Staff if you have questions.